 Six Brooks Pierce Attorneys Recognized by the North Carolina Supreme Court for Pro Bono Work

 Six Brooks Pierce attorneys have been honored by the North Carolina Supreme Court for providing 50 or more hours of pro bono legal services in 2020.
-Bill Cary, Jamey Lowdermilk, Shepard O’Connell, Will Quick, Sarah Saint and Katie Wong were among 589 attorneys statewide named to the 2020 North Carolina Pro Bono Honor Society.
+Bill Cary, Jamey Lowdermilk, Shepard O’Connell, Will Quick, Collins Saint and Katie Wong were among 589 attorneys statewide named to the 2020 North Carolina Pro Bono Honor Society.

 “Serving the greater community has always been a strong value at Brooks Pierce, which is clear in the amount of time so many attorneys put into pro bono work,” said Reid Phillips, the firm’s managing partner.
 “We are proud of all the honorees for both the time they have dedicated to helping others and for this recognition.”

 Cary has been practicing for 45 years, and his experience includes counseling employers through difficult employment decisions, litigation and mediation, especially in employment and environmental disputes.
 In recent years, he has focused on the emerging legal field of climate change and resilience, particularly in coastal areas.
 His 2020 pro bono work primarily supported the North Carolina Coastal Federation and The Pew Charitable Trusts in efforts to advance the North Carolina Climate Risk Assessment and Resilience Plan.
 He facilitated 16 workshops that convened experts in stormwater management to create specific recommendations to promote the use of nature-based systems to reduce flooding and improve water quality.